Cracked Pot Meditations – Waves

 Gone Fishing.

-Paintings of the ocean and surrounding landscape,
+Paintings of the ocean and the surrounding landscape,

 and custom portraits of people’s cats.